michimussato/OpenStudioLandscapes/README.md

 made in the past.
 Stay flexible and adaptable with this modular system by reconfiguring your production landscape with ease:
-- Add or remove services
+- Easily add, replace or remove services
-- Duplicate entire production landscapes for testing, debugging or development
+- Clone (or modify and clone) entire production landscapes for testing, debugging or development
 - Always stay on top of things with maps and node trees of code and landscapes
-- `deadline-docker` uses Dagster as its engine
+- `deadline-docker` is powered by Dagster

 This platform is aimed towards small to medium-sized studios where only limited resources for Pipeline Engineers and Technical Directors are available.
-This system allows those studios to share a common technical playground be still allowing the flexibility to implement highly studio specific or individual solutions if needed.
+This system allows those studios to share a common underlying system to build arbitrary pipeline tools on top of with the ability to share them among others without sacrificing the technical freedom
+to implement highly studio specific and individual solutions if needed.

 ## Tested on